Indocyanine green (Intravenous)

 Therapeutic Class: Diagnostic Agent, Cardiac Function

-indocyanine green is to be given only by or under the supervision of a doctor.
+Indocyanine green is to be given only by or under the supervision of your doctor.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For indocyanine green, the following should be considered: